You are now in the main content area

 Shannon Donnelly (2016)

-Shannon Donnelly is a student in the Master of Arts in Public Policy and Administration program at Ryerson University.
+Shannon Donnelly is a student in the Master of Arts in Public Policy and Administration program at [TMU].
 Shannon graduated from Trent University with a Bachelor of Arts Honours degree with a Joint Major in History and English Literature, and earned President’s Honour Roll status.
 She also holds a Bachelor of Education degree and is an Ontario Certified Teacher, qualified to teach all grade levels.
 In addition to teaching for two public school boards, she has been a Coordinator for both a nonprofit organization and a municipal government within the City Clerk’s Office.
 She plans to continue to contribute to the public sector through development, analysis and implementation of policies that focus on efficiency, transparency and innovation.
 Shannon’s diverse work, volunteer and academic experience motivate her to continue making a positive and lasting impact in her community.

 Beth Spratt